yb2019/S2S-sim/README.md

 Our dataset can be easily integrated into the [OpenCOOD](https://github.com/DerrickXuNu/OpenCOOD.git) framework for usage.
 However, it is important to note that before conducting experiments, adjustments to parameters such as perception range and voxel size need to be made.

 ## Citation
-"S2S-Sim: A Benchmark Dataset for Ship Cooperative 3D Object Detection" We will provide the BibTeX citation format shortly.
+"S2S-Sim: A Benchmark Dataset for Ship Cooperative 3D Object Detection".
+We will provide the BibTeX citation format shortly.